efarish/portfolio/aws/ecs_docker/README.md

 **--OR--**

-At the command line in the `./ecs-alb` directory, run `sam delete`.
+At the command line in the directory the build and deploy commands where run, run `sam delete`.

 After doing either of these, do a sanity check to make sure the ECS cluster, VPC, and application load balancer are deleted.

 # Conclusion

 Using CloudFormation and SAM greatly expedites the creation of AWS applications.

-# TODO
-1. Create a version that uses AWS Cloud Map instead of an ALB to avoid the costs.
-1. Add Authentication/Authorization.
+Using Cloud Map to provide round-robin load balancing to the ECS cluster is a cheaper alternative to using ALBs.